Dealing With Debt

 Your wages or bank account could be garnished even without the creditor getting a judgment against you.
 If you get a “Summons and Complaint” follow the instructions on it to avoid garnishment.

 If you do not pay a bill, a creditor or collection agency may be able to garnish your wages or bank account or force the sale of your property.
 Remember, the creditor does not need to get a judgment against you to be able to garnish your wages or bank account.

-You can keep your home if the value is less than $300,000, a car worth up to $4,200 and furniture and appliances worth up to $9,450.
+You can keep your home if the value is $420,000 or less (unless the creditor has a mortgage or lien against the property), a car worth up to $4,800 and furniture and appliances worth up to $10,800.
+Money held in a health savings account with a present value of up to $25,000 is protected as of May 1, 2018.
 Contact a lawyer to figure out if your income or property is at risk.

 Federal and Minnesota state laws “exempt” a certain amount and certain types of income and property.
 “Exempt” means that certain things can’t be garnished, seized, or taken in order to pay a judgment debt.
 This happens when you have little or no income and little or no property.

 Certain types of income are also exempt.
-If you are not sure if you, your income, and your property qualify as exempt, contact your local Legal Services office or a private lawyer.
+If you are not sure if you, your income, and your property qualify as exempt, contact your local legal aid office or a private lawyer.